jearndt/NeuroNetV1/README.md

 # Model Implementation
-The SCNN model has an input layer realizing the contrast cell response.
+The feed-forward multilayer spiking convolutional neural network (SCNN) model has an input layer realizing the contrast cell response.
 The two hidden layers realize the simple cell response and the complex cell response.
 The output layer consists of a single ouput neuron.
+The complex cell response is subject to the Bienenstock-Cooper-Munro (BCM) learning rule.
+The Leaky Integrate-and-Fire (LIF) Neurons are part of all layers.
+The machine learning algorithm is unsupervised.

 # Results Analysis
 Conducting a Two-Way ANOVA (type III) per simple cell kernel on the two factors "orientation" (levels: 0,45,90,135) and "position" (levels: 0,1,2,3).
 Vizualising the boxplots accordingly.
 Second visualization expands the boxplot by information about the evolution of the ouput during training.
 Make sure you downloaded the file `ouput_data` first.
 To access the obtained plots see `NeuroNetV1/output_data